Jun 28 2021 |

 - Complete the form using any documents provided to you by your doctor or other medical professionals.
 Insurance companies typically will ask many questions on their forms like:

 - How does your injury stop you from working?

 - Is your disability work-related?

 - What is the contact information of any medical professionals you have consulted?

 - Submit the claim via email, mail, or fax to your insurance company and wait for their decision.

 Appealing a denial

 After submitting a claim, it can be denied by the insurance company.
-If you find yourself faced with a denial for your long-term disability claim, you can appeal the decision by following some keys steps.
+If you are faced with a denial for your long-term disability claim, you can appeal the decision by following some key steps.